-Examination Board: Edexcel Available levels: A Level 9AD0
+Examination Board: Available levels: Entry requirements: Head of Department:

-Entry requirements: Grade 5 in Art and interview with Head of Art

-Head of Department: Miss S Jackson
+Edexcel A Level 9AD0 Grade 5 in Art and interview with Head of Art Miss S Jackson

 The A-Level Art and Design course has been designed to encourage an adventurous and enquiring approach to art and design.
 Successful students will be able to demonstrate an understanding of past and contemporary art and design practice and be able to produce artwork that embraces a range of ideas.
 Students will explore past and contemporary Art and Design, analysing the works of artists and designers and will use a journal/sketchbook as the integral part for recording and documenting their responses and own ideas.